j-gardner/arconix-portfolio/readme.txt

 * Custom Taxonomy called "Features" allows you to "tag" your portfolio items which creates a filter list for a unique and practical way of presenting that info to your visitors
 * jQuery Quicksand for filtering animation (when using the 'features' taxonomy) shows and hides your different portfolio items
 * Individually set hyperlinks on portfolio items -- link to the portfolio item's page, a different/larger version of the portfolio image or even link to another web site entirely (perfect for client sites, YouTube or Vimeo videos, etc...).
 Mix and match to meet your individual needs.
-* Supports upgrade-safe CSS changes -- Copy the CSS file from my plugin to your theme and the plugin will load your file in place of mine ensuring no conflicts and no worrying about updates overwriting customizations.
+* Supports upgrade-safe CSS changes -- Copy the CSS file from the plugin directory to your theme and the plugin will load your file instead, ensuring no conflicts and no worrying about future updates overwriting customizations.

 = Use =